monero-project/kovri/doc/BUILDING.md

 * WITH_TESTS -- build tests (ON/OFF)
 * WITH_BENCHMARK -- build bechmarking code (ON/OFF)
 * WITH_OPTIMIZE -- enable optimization flags (ON/OFF) (not for MSVC)
-* I2PD_DATA_DIR -- directory where i2pd will store data
+* KOVRI_DATA_DIR -- directory where kovri will store data